readinggaol/cantos/The Whisper.md

-The Whisper is the name given to the entity/god/thing driving the fey curse.
-It tries to continue [[The Long Verse]]
+The Whisper is the name given to the spellcaster currently controlling and contributing the majority of fey magic.
+They are continually trying to solidify their control over [[The Long Verse]].

+No one is certain who The Whisper actually is, but they are immensely powerful, capable of casting spells across great distances.
+They can influence people's minds and dreams.
+They can infect people with illness and curses.